monizb/FireShort/README.md

 $ npm start
 ```

-Wait for a few minutes after which it should automatically spin up a development
+Wait for few minutes after that it automatically open a development server on
-server for you on the PORT:3000 and take you to the login page
+the PORT:3000 it will direct you to login page

 ### Contributing